Writer/Surfer

 Cons: Runs small, top vents not adjustable

 Forget what you thought you knew about hard shell helmets.
 Sweet Protection’s Igniter takes the performance you’d expect of an in-mold design and puts it in an ultra-durable, hard-shell package.
-The stylish venting and premium features — like the leatherette exterior of the ear flaps — gives off the vibe that the Igniter would be equally content in the cockpit of a fighter jet as it would be booting up a couloir.
+The stylish venting and premium features — like the leatherette exterior of the ear flaps — give off the vibe that the Igniter would be equally content in the cockpit of a fighter jet as it would be booting up a couloir.

 CHECK PRICE ON EVO CHECK PRICE ON AMAZON